kiranbakale/AMI-Readme/docs/environment_advanced_hybrid.md

 ## Geo

 More information on setting up Geo within GET can be found in our [GitLab Environment Toolkit - Advanced - Geo](environment_advanced_geo.md) documentation.

+## Troubleshooting

+Cloud Native Hybrid environments have quite a few moving parts, all of which could cause a failure.

+Some common Troubleshooting steps to follow for these setups can be found on the [GitLab Environment Toolkit - Troubleshooting](environment_troubleshooting.md#cloud-native-hybrids) page.